-All of the credit cards listed above offer a credit for either program.
+All of the credit cards listed above offer credit for either program.
 Global Entry costs $100 for a five-year membership, while PreCheck costs $78.
 Though as of Oct.
 1, 2021, PreCheck renewals processed online now cost just $70.

 That makes it an easy choice: Go for Global Entry if you plan to do any international travel as it includes PreCheck.
 And if you already have Global Entry or TSA PreCheck membership, you can use the credit from these credit cards to pay the application fee for a friend, family member, or significant other.
 Read more about that here.

 Do Credit Card Authorized Users Get a Global Entry or TSA PreCheck Credit?